jayanidissanayake15/jayanidissanayake15/README.md

 Here's a filled-out version of your profile:

 - 👋 Hi, I’m Jayani Dissanayake
-- 👀 I’m interested in Computer Science  & Software develop
+- 👀 I’m interested in Computer Science  & Software developer.
 - 🌱 I’m currently learning at the Institute of Software Engineering  ,Panadura,Sri Lanka
 - 💞️ I’m looking to collaborate on software development projects, research, or coding challenges
 - 📫 How to reach me: [Provide your contact details or social media links here]